BUSINESS BLOGGING TIPS

 You have to be very thorough and specific when communicating your content needs to a freelancer or writing agency.
 Although you want to be concise, the most important factor is giving definitive instructions that prevent any type of confusion.

-“You could hire Charles Dickens himself (you know, if he were alive) to write your content, but if you didn’t make it clear what you wanted from him, it would still come out terrible,” says Matt Meltzer, a writer for Business Financial Services.
+“You could hire Charles Dickens himself (you know, if he were alive) to write your content, but if you didn’t make it clear what you wanted from him, it would still come out terrible,” says writer Matt Meltzer.

 You will save the agency and yourself a lot of time by communicating your needs and leaving nothing to the imagination.
 The more specific you are, the better chance the work you receive is going to satisfy your needs.